Estimated reading time: 5 minutes

 The Challenges and Benefits of Leadership

-Learning to lead in an effective manner is a challenge that comes with huge demands.
+Learning to lead effectively is a challenge that comes with enormous demands.

-For me, the most potent challenges are balancing my technical abilities and leadership skills, and doing whatever I can to revolutionize the construction-based MEP Engineering industry and help to disrupt the traditional, somewhat anachronistic nature of the construction industry as a whole.
+The most potent challenges are balancing my technical abilities and leadership skills and doing whatever I can to revolutionize the construction-based MEP Engineering industry and help disrupt the traditional, somewhat anachronistic nature of the construction industry as a whole.

-It’s not enough to lead by example or simply provide answers that everyone must follow.
-Rather, great leaders encourage their team to come up with their own solutions so they can perform at the very highest level.
+It’s not enough to lead by example or provide answers that everyone must follow.
+Instead, great leaders encourage their teams to develop their solutions to perform at the very highest level.

 In other words, it’s about influencing people rather than attempting to control them.

-They propose that leadership-orientated processes might minimize many of the efficiencies of the construction industry since they found, during their research, that the management process is a direct contributor to deliver process inefficiencies.
+They propose that leadership-orientated processes might minimize many of the efficiencies of the construction industry since they found, during their research, that the management process is a direct contributor to delivering process inefficiencies.